armada-ths/ais/docs/README.md

 #### Migrate the database and create a super user

 The database will not be up to date with the latest migrations.
 Run `./init-dev-environment.sh` to both migrate the database and to create a super user.
 The super user setup will guide you through giving the super user a name, email, and password.
 Enter whatever you feel is appropriate for your local development experience.
 If you only want to migrate the database, and not create a super user, simply exit the program using `ctrl+c` when it prompts you for the username for the super user.

+#### Developing the dashboard

+The dashboard is where initial and final registration is made, as well as lunch tickets creation, exhibitor information, core values, logistics information, sture information.
+Development of this dashboard is done through in the folder `apps/complete_registration`.
+Follow the instructions in the folder for starting the local React project.
+When running the React project, it will use `localhost:3000` as the URL for the backend, so you need to have AIS running in the background.
+The dashboard will be served the user `dashboard@armada.nu` in development mode, meaning you need to make sure this company contact exists.
+If you are e.g. doing final registration development, you need to make sure the company which this email belongs to is an exhibitor.

+#### Deployment of dashboard

+The dashboard is currently not being built in the automatic pipeline, meaning you need to build it yourself when deploying (TODO: add this to the automatic pipeline).
+Therefore, you need to run `pnpm build` in the `apps/complete_registration` folder before merging into production.

 ## Accessing the local server